Relevance: Definition

-"Something (A) is relevant to a task (T) if it increases the likelihood of accomplishing the goal (G), which is implied by T." (Hjørland & Sejer Christensen, 2002).
+"Something (A) is relevant to a task (T) if it increases the likelihood of accomplishing the goal (G), which is implied by T."

 A thing might be relevant, a document or a piece of information may be relevant.
-The basic understanding of relevance does not depend on whether we speak of "things" or "information".
-For example, the Gandhian principles are of great relevance in today's world.
+Relevance does not depend on whether we speak of "things" or "information".

 Epistemology

 If you believe that schizophrenia is caused by bad communication between mother and child, then family interaction studies become relevant.
 If, on the other hand, you subscribe to a genetic theory of relevance then the study of genes becomes relevant.
 If you subscribe to the epistemology of empiricism, then only intersubjectively controlled observations are relevant.
 If, on the other hand, you subscribe to feminist epistemology, then the sex of the observer becomes relevant.

-Epistemology is not just one domain among others.
-Epistemological views are always at play in any domain.
-Those views determine or influence what is regarded relevant.